MedLVR: Latent Visual Reasoning for Reliable Medical Visual Question Answering: Related Work

 \textbf{Medical VLMs.} Early medical multimodal models typically adapt general-purpose VLMs to clinical settings through supervised fine-tuning and instruction alignment on medical corpora, such as LLaVA-Med \cite{li2023llava} and Med-Flamingo \cite{moor2023med}, aiming to better match medical QA and clinical language.
 More recently, models such as Med-Gemma \cite{sellergren2025medgemma} and Lingshu \cite{xu2025lingshu} place greater emphasis on medical-native pretraining or more systematic data design to broaden coverage of medical concepts and improve cross-task transferability.
 Meanwhile, the community has explored stronger alignment strategies, including reinforcement-learning post-training and more refined data construction \cite{yang2025r1,comanici2025gemini}.
-Overall, most approaches optimize final answers while placing only weak constraints on intermediate cue acquisition, so medical VQA can still yield fluent but weakly grounded conclusions.
+Overall, most approaches optimize final answers while placing only limited constraints on the intermediate use of visual evidence, leaving room for fluent but weakly grounded conclusions.

 \textbf{Reasoning with Text and Tools.} \emph{Thinking about Images.} This line treats intermediate reasoning as a text-space training target and has evolved from SFT-based trace supervision to RL-based trajectory alignment.
 Multimodal CoT supervision and stepwise SFT strategies are commonly used to help models internalize explicit reasoning traces during training \cite{shao2024visual,xu2025llava}.
 More recent RL-style post-training further steers intermediate traces toward task-level objectives and robustness \cite{yang2025r1}.
 Beyond trace supervision, several works introduce explicit intermediate carriers such as visual scratchpads and annotations, so that the generated rationale is conditioned on actionable visual marks rather than purely linguistic scaffolds \cite{hu2024visual}.
 In parallel, hallucination-oriented objectives penalize over-reliance on language priors and encourage retrospection or improved attention allocation during generation \cite{huang2024opera}.